-Historic Sites of Manitoba: St. John’s Ukrainian United Church and Cemetery (RM of Rossburn)
+Historic Sites of Manitoba: St. John’s Ukrainian Presbyterian Church / St. John’s Ukrainian United Church and Cemetery (Municipality of Rossburn)

 With the arrival of the first Ukrainian settlers to this area in 1899, church services were held in private homes until 1913.
 Then, using logs cut in the Riding Mountain Forest Reserve and milled at Peden’s sawmill, they built a frame church.
 Named St. John’s Ukrainian Presbyterian Church, it was the centre of an annual celebration and picnic held on 7 July, the patron’s day of St. John.
 In later years, the celebration dinners were held in the Ukrainian National Home located across the road.